 Scholarship Application Process

-Semifinalists will be announced on June 3, 2019 and will be required to attend an interview at a time and place to be announced.
+Semifinalists will be announced on June 1, 2023, and will be required to attend an interview at a time and place to be announced.
 Finalists will be selected following the first round of interviews.
-Each finalist will then be required interview with a panel of members of the Alumni Selection Committee during the first week of school at the Chi Psi Lodge, located at 606 West Ohio Street, Urbana, Illinois.
-Scholarship winners will be announced at an awards banquet on the afternoon of August 25, 2019.
+Each finalist will then be required interview with a panel of members of the Alumni Scholarship Committee during the first week of school at the Chi Psi Lodge, located at 710 West Ohio Street, Urbana, Illinois.
+Scholarship winners will be announced either informally or at a Scholarship Luncheon in September, 2023.

-To apply for the Temple Hoyne Buell Memorial Scholarship, please complete one of the below applications and either email your completed application, along with an official copy of your high school transcript, to BuellScholarship@gmail.com, or send your application materials to Chi Psi Fraternity, 841 Willowbrook Drive, Wheeling, Illinois, 60090 by May 3, 2019.
+To apply for the Temple Hoyne Buell Memorial Scholarship, please either complete an application online, or complete one of the below applications and either email your application, along with an official copy of your high school transcript, to [email protected], or send your application materials to Chi Psi Fraternity, 16863 S. Corinne Cir., Plainfield, IL 60586, by May 28.
+2023.
 All applications must be received electronically or postmarked by that date.

 If you have any questions or concerns regarding the Temple Hoyne Buell Memorial Scholarship, please feel free to email [email protected] at any time.